eclipse-glsp/glsp-server-node/examples/workflow-server-bundled/README.md

 # Eclipse GLSP - Workflow Example Server (bundled)

 Provides a bundled version of the Workflow example server for node.
 This example server is used as dev example in GLSP projects.
 Note that this package provides the bundled file.
-If you are looking for the unbundled source code with type definitons check out
+If you are looking for the unbundled source code with type definitions check out
 [`@eclipse-glsp-examples/workflow-server`](https://www.npmjs.com/package/@eclipse-glsp-examples/workflow-server).

 ## Workflow Diagram Example